 Minoring in Environmental Science and Studies

-The minor is designed for students wishing to remain in another discipline but having an interest in the environmental field as an area of application.
-Students in the minor in environmental science and studies must take two core courses designed to give a grounding in the scientific and societal dimensions of environmental issues and problems and in the tools for their solution; in addition, the minor requires three ENST courses, with at least one at the 400 level or higher.
+The minor is designed for students wishing to remain in another discipline but having an interest in the environment as an area of application.
+Students in the minor in environmental science and studies must take two core courses designed as preliminary courses in the scientific and societal dimensions of environmental issues and problems and in the tools for their solution.
+In addition, the minor requires three ENEC courses, with at least one at the 400 level or higher.

-• Three additional ENST courses (at least one at the 400 level)
+Three additional ENEC courses (at least one at the 400 level)

-Students must see an ENST advisor to discuss potential courses.
+Students must see an ENEC advisor to discuss potential courses.
 Depending on the courses selected, the minor would require between 17 and 20 hours.

 Minoring in Sustainability Studies

-The program provides an understanding of sustainability—a unifying approach to human and environmental problems with a future orientation.
+The program provides an understanding of sustainability, a unifying approach to human and environmental problems.
 Sustainable businesses, communities, and other organizations seek to design systems in ways that optimize material and energy use to decrease environmental and health problems and to bolster economic vitality and social equity.
 A growing number of scholars are framing problems and solutions in the language of sustainability, which balances growth and development with justice and environmental stewardship, in order to meet today's needs without undermining the ability of future generations to do the same.

-The minor requires 16 credit hours.
+The minor requires a minimum of 16 credit hours.
 Students who major in the curriculum's B.A. or B.S. degree programs are not allowed to minor in sustainability studies.

 Honors in Environmental Science or Studies

 Students in either the B.S. or B.A. degree program may participate in honors research leading to graduation with honors or highest honors.
-This distinction is earned by participation in honors research in an associated honors research seminar, culminating in ENST 694H.
-The Institute for the Environment maintains a listing of faculty with projects in which undergraduate honors candidates may participate.
-Honors students can use three credit hours of ENST 694H or 395 (but not both courses) to fulfill a concentration requirement.
+This distinction is earned by participation in honors research in an associated honors research seminar, culminating in ENEC 694H.
+Students should follow the guidelines outlined with the Honors Program and meet with an advisor to ensure that appropriate requirements are fulfilled (honorscarolina.unc.edu/current-students/honors-thesis-and-undergraduate-research/honors-thesis).
+Honors students can use three credit hours of ENEC 694H or 395 (but not both courses) to fulfill a concentration requirement.

-A series of field sites are available in North Carolina and around the world where students may take coursework and conduct research for a semester (www.ie.unc.edu).
+A series of field sites is available in North Carolina and around the world where students may take coursework and conduct research for a semester.
 Fall semester field sites are offered at Highlands Biological Station (mountain/ecology), the Institute for Marine Sciences (marine ecology/geology), and the Outer Banks/Manteo (coastal policy and economics).
 Spring semester field sites are offered on the UNC campus (Sustainable Triangle field site), in Thailand (energy and pollution), and Ecuador (ecology).
-The Ecuador and Thailand field site experiences last into part of the summer as well.
+The Ecuador and Thailand field site experiences incorporate part of the following summer as well.
 Summer programs are offered at Cambridge, England (energy policy), and in the Galapagos (ecology).
-In addition, faculty often arrange Burch Program educational trips to such locations as Siberia, Russia (ecology and anthropology), the Sierra Nevadas (ecology and physical geography), and northern Europe (energy and sustainability).
+In addition, faculty often arrange Burch Program summer educational trips to such locations as Siberia, Russia (ecology and anthropology), the Sierra Nevadas (ecology and physical geography), and northern Europe (energy and sustainability).